 Lake Constance offers travellers a resort town feel.
 With its wide open waterfront views, boardwalks and amazing gardens, making the end of our journey feel like you’ve had two holidays in one.
 Hopefully this has inspired your next trip destination to Germany!

-Disclosure: if you click on the Airbnb links contained in this post, at no additional cost to you, I will earn a small commission if you decide to book.
+Disclosure: as a Booking.com Affiliate Partner, at no additional cost to you, I will earn a small commission if you decide to book.